Abc-Arbitrage/Zerio/README.md

 ## Buffer management and serialization

 Windows Registered I/O (RIO) requires you to register and manage the buffers that will be use for sends and receives on the sockets.
 You typically register a very large buffer and then refer to segments of it for your I/O operations.
-In Zerio, each `RioSession` has its own RIO registered buffer and slices it in segments.
+In Zerio, each `RioSession` has its own RIO registered buffer and slices it in fixed size segments.
 When a send occurs on the session, Zerio use as much segment buffers as needed.
 A simple message is usually way smaller than a buffer segment so only one is needed.
-However, the serialization engine is using a specific `UnsafeBinaryWriter' which can acquire several buffers if the serialized message data should span over multiple segments (several send operation would then logically be posted).
-The serialization of the message occurs directly to the RIO buffers and no unecessary copies is needed.
+However, the serialization engine is using a specific `UnsafeBinaryWriter` which can acquire several buffers if the serialized message data should span over multiple segments (several send operations would then logically be posted).
+The serialization of the message occurs directly to the underlying RIO buffers and no unecessary copies are needed.

 ## Framing and deserialization